Make Your Own Coconut Shell Soy Candle (5 Steps)

 How much fragrance oil do I add to my wax?

-However, as each type of wax has different maximum fragrance percentages, please refer to the individual wax product label for specific information.
+Determine what percentage of fragrance you want to start with, between 5 - 7% of fragrance oil is best.
+Each type of wax has different maximum fragrance percentages, please refer to the individual wax product label for specific information.

 Try our toasted coconut fragrance here.